 Determines whether an instance is shut down gracefully or immediately at its scheduled shut-down time.
 During a graceful shutdown, the instance does not create sessions for new users (they are automatically directed to other available instances, if any).
-Existing sessions remain active until they time out or the user logs out.
-When the number of active sessions drops to the value set for the Minimum

-Active Sessions, the instance is restarted.
+Existing sessions remain active until they time out or are destroyed programmatically.
+When the number of active sessions drops to the value set for the Minimum Active Sessions property, the instance is restarted.
 When Graceful Scheduling is not selected for the instance, it is restarted immediately, terminating active sessions.
-See "Minimum Active Sessions" (page 115) for more information.
+See "Minimum Active Sessions" (page 113) for more information.